AshtonSBradley/FGPEexamples.jl/README.md

 ## Quench in a 3D harmonic trap

-More experimentally relevant, a quench in a harmonic trap in 3D nucleates a vortex that eventually decays to the superfluid boundary
+More experimentally relevant, a quench in a harmonic trap in 3D nucleates a quantum vortex that eventually decays by migrating to the outer superfluid boundary.
+Physically, the dissipation is modelling coupling to a thermal cloud at rest in the laboratory frame.

 <img src="/media/3dtrap.gif" width="600" height="350">